Sharp Bounds for Multiple Models in Matrix Completion: Proofs

-\begin{proof}[Proof of Lemma \ref{lemma: RSC Huber 1}] At first, we introduce a classical concentration inequality for empirical processes, which can be found in many textbooks such as \cite{wainwright2019high}. \begin{lemma}[Theorem 3.27 in \cite{wainwright2019high}] Let $ Z_i, 1\leq i\leq n $, be independent but not necessarily identically distributed random variables taking values in measurable spaces $ \mathcal{Z}, 1\leq i\leq n $. $ \mathscr{F} $ is a function class.
+\begin{proof}[\textbf{Proof of Lemma \ref{lemma: RSC Huber 1}}] We begin by introducing a classical concentration inequality for empirical processes, which can be found in many textbooks such as \cite{wainwright2019high}. \begin{lemma}[Theorem 3.27 in \cite{wainwright2019high}] Let $ Z_i, 1\leq i\leq n $, be independent but not necessarily identically distributed random variables taking values in measurable spaces $ \mathcal{Z}, 1\leq i\leq n $. $ \mathscr{F} $ is a function class.
 Consider the random variable

 If $ \Vert f\Vert_{\infty}\leq b $ for all $ f\in\mathscr{F} $, we have the following inequality, for $ t>0 $,